Title: J-1 Program Administration

 It is the policy of Western University of Health Sciences (WesternU), as a designated J-1 Exchange Visitor Program Sponsor, to cultivate certain foreign born personnel with whom the University has identified an opportunity for an educational and cultural exchange.

-To ensure the University is preparing its students and scholars with a global awareness through mutual cultual exchange and educational research programs.
+To expand the University humanistic tradition and mission of global awareness preparing its students and scholars through mutual cultual exchange and educational research programs.

 J-1 Exchange Visitor Program Sponsorship at WesternU

-The Department of State approved J-1 Program Sponsorship at WesternU on
+July 3, 2007 - The Department of State approved J-1 Exchange Visitor Program Sponsorship at WesternU.

 J-1 Program Creation